Prospects for probing dark matter particles and primordial black holes with the Square Kilometre Array using the 21 cm power spectrum at cosmic dawn: Results of Fisher matrix analysis

 \section{Results of Fisher matrix analysis}

-Remaining results of Fisher matrix forecasts are shown in figures \ref{fig:ann_corry}--\ref{fig:dec_corrb}.
-Figures \ref{fig:ann_corry} and \ref{fig:ann_corrb} present the Fisher information matrix analysis results of \ac{DM} particle annihilation through channels producing photon pairs and bottom-anti-bottom quark pairs.
+Remaining results of Fisher matrix forecasts are shown in Figs.~\ref{fig:ann_corry}--\ref{fig:dec_corrb}.
+Figs.~\ref{fig:ann_corry} and \ref{fig:ann_corrb} present the Fisher information matrix analysis results of \ac{DM} particle annihilation through channels producing photon pairs and bottom-anti-bottom quark pairs.
 The dark and light shaded regions correspond to $1\sigma$ and $2\sigma$ confidence level contours, respectively.
 The solid curves represent the marginalized posterior distributions of relevant parameters.
-The Fiducial parameter values are consistent with those in figure \ref{fig:measurement error power}.
+The Fiducial parameter values are consistent with those in Fig.~\ref{fig:measurement error power}.
 For annihilation via the photon-pair channel, the \ac{DM} particle mass is 10\,MeV.
 For the bottom-anti-bottom quark pair channel, it is 10\,GeV.
-Similarly, figures \ref{fig:dec_corry} and \ref{fig:dec_corrb} present the Fisher matrix analysis results for DM particle decay through the same channels.
-The configuration settings are identical to those used in figures \ref{fig:ann_corry} and \ref{fig:ann_corrb}.
+Similarly, Figs.~\ref{fig:dec_corry} and \ref{fig:dec_corrb} present the Fisher matrix analysis results for DM particle decay through the same channels.
+The configuration settings are identical to those used in Figs.~\ref{fig:ann_corry} and \ref{fig:ann_corrb}.

 \acknowledgments